GabMus/HydraPaper/README.md

-# GNOME Multimonitor Wallpaper
+# HydraPaper

-A command line utility to set two different backgrounds for each monitor on GNOME (which lacks this feature)
+A Gtk utility to set two different backgrounds for each monitor on GNOME (which lacks this feature)

 ## Requirements